seinecle/blog/_posts/2023-10-22-visions-future-generative-ai.md

 ## Mustafa Suleyman: containment is needed

 Who?
 [Mustafa Suleyman](https://en.wikipedia.org/wiki/Mustafa_Suleyman) was the cofounder of DeepMind which developed AlphaGo, the system that beat the best player at the game of Go in 2015.
-He then become vice president of AI product management and AI policy at Google. he is now co-founder and CEO of Inflection AI.
+He then become vice president of AI product management and AI policy at Google. he is now co-founder and CEO of [Inflection AI](https://inflection.ai/), which develops personal assistants with generative AI.

 Source: "The Coming Wave", a book praised by a vast array of scientists, entrepreneurs and key opinion leaders.